GoogleCloudPlatform/eventarc-samples/gce-vm-labeler/run/README.md

 The source code of the service is in [csharp](csharp) folder.

-Inside the source folder, build and push the container image:
+Inside the source folder, build and push the container image by running the following command:

 ```sh
 SERVICE_NAME=gce-vm-labeler